jazkarta/obsolete-edx-sga/README.rst

        file.
 Click it to confirm that the upload was successful.
 You can replace this file by simply selecting another file and uploading it.
 After the due date has passed, you will no longer be able to upload files.

+   Note that *any* file type can be uploaded.
+If you expect a particular file type from your students, you should specify it in the instructions.
+If you wish students to upload multiple files, you can recommend they zip the files before uploading.

 4. Settings

 +----------------+--------------------------------------------------------------------------+